Flow morphology and patterns in porous media convection: A persistent homology analysis: Overview of topological methods used for quantification of the emerging patterns: Persistent Homology (PH)

 \section{Overview of topological methods used for quantification of the emerging patterns: Persistent Homology (PH)}

 For the present purposes, one can think of Persistent Homology PH as a tool describing a complicated spatial pattern in the form of so-called persistence diagrams ($\pd$s).
 These diagrams are obtained by filtration, i.e.\ thresholding the scalar field of interest (such as temperature), in such a manner that only the areas characterized by the value above the specified threshold appear.
 Then, the simplest $\pd$, which we refer to as $\beta_0$ $\pd$, essentially traces how the regions of the high value of the considered scalar field appear as a filtration level is decreased, or disappear as two regions merge ($\beta_0$ stands here for the 0th Betti number that essentially counts the number of regions that do not involve holes).
 In two spatial dimensions (2D) (the case that will be of interest to us in the present work, since we will consider temperature distributions on planes extracted from 3D domains), there are two Betti numbers, $\beta_0$ and $\beta_1$ corresponding to components and loops, and therefore also two $\pd$s (in the interest of simplicity of notation, we use, e.g., $\beta_0$ to refer to both Betti number (the number of components at a given threshold value), and to the concept of a connected component).
 In 3D, there is an additional $\beta_2$, counting enclosed 3D structures, and therefore also additional $\pd$.
+In the present work we focus on 2D structures only; the consideration of 3D aspects of the results is left for future work.

 We note, and will discuss later in this section, that $\pd$s contain information that is significantly more detailed than the Betti numbers, since they reveal the connectivity of the components over all thresholds, while Betti numbers are threshold-dependent.
 The reader is referred to~\citet{pre14,physicaD14} for a more extensive discussion of $\pd$s in the context of materials science problems.
+We note that Betti numbers were already used for morphology characterization~\citep{blunt2017multiphase}; an alternative approach based on Euclidean Distance Transform quantifying pore geometry was considered in \citet{Suzuki2021}.